josephjguerra/wunderground-api/README.md

 please sign up for your own API key at http://www.wunderground.com/weather/api/

 The API key goes into the JSON URL endpoint

+see this live at [http://josephjguerra.com/wunderground-api/](http://josephjguerra.com/wunderground-api/)